Nikon D600 vs Panasonic G95

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D600 and Panasonic Lumix DC-G95 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G95 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D600 does not offer wifi capability.
+In contrast, the D600 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Nikon D600 better than the Panasonic G95 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.